allofusbhere/Swipetree-lab/README.md

-# SwipeTree Lab — Quick Wins RC1 (No-Edit Upload)
+# SwipeTree Lab — Device‑Independent Labels (RC1)

-**Date:** 2025-09-02 15:00:35
+**Date:** 2025-09-02 15:10:11

-This is a *drop-in replacement* for the lab repo core files so you **do not need to edit anything**.

-Included:
-- `index.html` — same structure but with **inline** edge-friction + anchor-centering helpers.
-- `style.css` — unchanged behavior; quick-win CSS is injected inline in index.html.
+This is a **drop-in** `script.js` replacement for the **lab repo** that upgrades labeling to be **device‑independent** using your Netlify function at `/.netlify/functions/labels`.
+No HTML edits are required.

+## What it does
+- On load, it **fetches** labels from the Netlify function and merges them into localStorage.
+- When labels are updated, it **POSTs** them back to the function so other devices see the same data.
+- It preserves your existing localStorage behavior for backward compatibility.

+## How it integrates (zero-code-change)
+- Many earlier builds stored labels in `localStorage` key `"labels"`.
+- This script **intercepts** writes to that key and mirrors changes to Netlify.
+- Your UI (double‑tap edit, etc.) should keep working without modification.

+## Fallbacks
+- If the Netlify function is unreachable, labels still save locally.
+- Next time the function is available, the latest local copy is pushed upstream.

+## Files
-- `script.js` — placeholder (safe).
-If your repo already has a working `script.js`, keep yours.
+- `script.js` — drop-in replacement.
+- `README.md` — this file.

-## How to use
+## Deploy
-1. Back up your current lab files.
+1. Back up your current lab `script.js`.
-2. Replace **only** `index.html` with the one in this ZIP.
-(You may ignore the `script.js` here if you already have a working one.)
+2. Replace it with the `script.js` from this ZIP.
-3. Keep your existing `script.js`, `style.css`, `config.js`, `labels.json`, `spouse_link.json` etc.
-4. Reload and test swipes on iPad: the page should not bounce, and the anchor should remain centered.

-If anything regresses, restore your backup `index.html` and tell me what you saw — I’ll ship a targeted fix next.
+3. Reload the lab app on iPad and PC; edits should sync between devices.

+If anything breaks or you prefer a different sync contract (e.g., per‑ID updates), tell me and I’ll ship RC2 tuned to your function.